4l3ss/react-native-settings-screen/README.md

 # React Native Settings Screen

+## Unmaintened Fork use at your own risks

 This library takes a JavaScript object that describes your settings and turns it into a beautiful component ready to be used.

 ![react-native-settings-screen ios](https://raw.githubusercontent.com/jsoendermann/react-native-settings-screen/master/imgs/ios.png)